Coming to America: Ringgold man reunites with Vietnamese family he helped bring to U.S.

-Last month, the Nguyens were at Park Place Restaurant celebrating with Ringgold resident Andy Addison who sponsored them to bring them to the United States shortly after they had landed safely in Thailand in 1979.
+On June 22, the Nguyens were at Park Place Restaurant celebrating with Ringgold resident Andy Addison, who sponsored them to bring them to the United States shortly after they had landed safely in Thailand in 1979.

 Nguyen Van Trieu had served in South Vietnam as an undercover officer and a code decipherer during the Vietnam War.
 When the war ended with the fall of Saigon to North Vietnam in 1975, Nguyen was sent to a re-education camp by the Communist conquerors.
 He spent his two years at the camp planning an escape for his family.